Him lies somewhere between theatre and visual art. It reflected on life, stillness, and the nature of ageing.

 “I was at the docs today, then the chemist – and realised I’d left my umbrella in one of them.
 Got them to search everywhere.
 Then home to find I’d never taken it out… It’s like that these days.”

-Spoken words are interwoven with live original music by Sebastiano Dessanay.
+Spoken words were interwoven with live original music by Sebastiano Dessanay.

 Performer: Tim Barlow